-Peace and Human Security: A Buddhist Perspective for the 21st Century (East-West Center, 1995)
+Peace and Human Security: A Buddhist Perspective for the Twenty-first Century (East-West Center, USA, 1995)

 I myself began my travels to the world here in Hawaii in 1960, the year that this Center was established.
-It had been my earnest desire since youth somehow to help bring forth a brilliant dawn of global peace from here in Hawaii, stage of the tragic outbreak of the Pacific War, initiated by militarist Japan.
+Since the days of my youth it had been my earnest desire somehow to help bring forth a brilliant dawn of global peace from here in Hawaii, stage of the tragic outbreak of the Pacific War initiated by militarist Japan.

-In the same sutra, his gaze fixed on this agonized panorama, Shakyamuni makes the following declaration: “I should rescue them from their sufferings and give them the joy of the measureless and boundless Buddha wisdom so that they may find their enjoyment in that."
-3
+In the same sutra, his gaze fixed on this agonized panorama, Shakyamuni makes the following declaration: “I should rescue them from their sufferings and give them the joy of the measureless and boundless buddha wisdom so that they may find their enjoyment in that.”

 Under the sway of the nineteenth-century cult of progress, in this century we have feverishly devoted ourselves to enhancing the structures of society and the state, laboring under the delusion that this alone is the path to human happiness.
 But to the extent that we have skirted the fundamental issue of how to reform and revitalize individual human beings, our most conscientious efforts for peace and happiness have produced just the opposite result.
 This, I feel, is the central lesson of the twentieth century.